-For over 40 years, the Diabetic Children’s Foundation has been supporting diabetic insulin-dependant children and teenagers and their family dealing with the daily challenges associated with Type 1 Diabetes.
+Since 1974, the Diabetic Children’s Foundation is supporting diabetic insulin-dependant children and teenagers and their family dealing with the daily challenges associated with Type 1 Diabetes.

-The Foundation was created as a non-profit organisation in 1974 with the following mandate:
+The Foundation was created as a non-profit organisation with the following mission:

 - Support the operations and development activities of Camp Carowanis, a specialized camp for diabetic children and teenagers;